elunna/nerfhack-changelog/README.md

 * Orcs get an alignment boost for cannibalism (dnh)
 * Orcs can always reach Skilled in saber (xnh)
 * Orcs and vampires cannot make use of Elbereth; it fades as soon as it's engraved.
+* orcs get a +1 bonus for each racially aligned piece of armor they wear (Evil)
 * Vampires and orcs cannot successfully engrave Elbereth.

 ### New race/role combos.